mosesajire/arcade-game/README.md

 ## Documentation for the Classic Arcade Game Project

 Hello there!
 Welcome to the repository of my Classic Arcade Game Clone Project.
-This is a simple game that you will surely find interesting while playing.
+This is a cool game that you will surely find interesting while playing.

 # HOW TO GET STARTED
+- To play the game online, visit https://mosesaajire.github.io/arcade-game
-- To play the game, you need to clone or download the repository to your computer.
+- To play the game offline, please follow the steps below:
+  * Clone or download the repository to your computer.
-- Extract the downloaded file.
+  * Extract the downloaded file.
-- Open the index.html file with a browser.
+  * Open the index.html file with a browser.
-- Get ready to play.
+  * Get ready to play.

 # INSTRUCTIONS